SebastianThiebaud/STTweetLabel/README.md

 ## Documentation

-You need only 3 files:
+You need only 2 files:

 - `STTweetLabel.h`
 - `STTweetLabel.m`
-- `STLinkProtocol.h`

 Don't forget to implement `STLinkProtocol` and initialize the `STTweetLabel`'s delegate in the view controller which manages your `STTweetLabel` (see the example in the project).